Customer Loyalty Programs Pros and Cons

 - Managing the loyalty program

-The primary motive behind a loyalty program is to retain customers by rewarding them for their repeat purchase behavior.
-Loyalty programs make customers feel valued, which encourages them to continue purchasing your product or service.
+The primary motive behind offering a rewards program is to retain customers by rewarding them for their repeat purchase behavior.
+Such programs make customers feel valued, which encourages them to continue purchasing your products or services, therefore improving your customer retention rate.
 As increasing customer retention by just 5% boosts profits by 25 to 95% (source: Bain & Co.), investing in retaining loyal customers is an important strategy.

 2. Increasing Customer Lifetime Value